ValveSoftware/openvr/docs/Driver_API_Documentation.md

             "path" : "/user/hand/right/input/joystick",
             "parameters_mode": "copy"
           },
-          "remapping_mode" : "multiple"
+          "remapping_mode" : "multiple",
+          "multiple_group" : "joystick_to_joystick"
         },
 ```

 #### Examples
 You can find many examples of rebinding files in the drivers for included controller types.
-For example, from your SteamVR folder SteamVR\drivers\indexcontroller\resources\input\index_controller_remapping.json
+From your SteamVR folder `SteamVR\drivers\indexcontroller\resources\input\index_controller_remapping.json` or `SteamVR\resources\input\`.

 ### Emulating Devices in Bindings